TSM2023/Cyber-Portfolio/TrafficAnalysis-Trickbot.md

 # ⚠️IN PROGRESS⚠️

-  # Malware Traffic Analysis - TRICKBOT
+  # Malware Traffic Analysis

  <p align="center">

    ![image](https://github.com/T-A-Smith/Wireshark-Practice/assets/143060189/a5fc7dcc-8b00-47c1-89ec-111d7c84e51c)
  </p>

-## Trickbot Overview
+## Overview
+* Below is the process I used to analyze a pcap file consisting of network traffic with TrickBot malware
+* Trickbot Information:
+  - Information stealing and banking malware
+  - Distributed through malspam or other malware (ie. Emotet malware can distribute TrickBot)
+  - Common

 ## Analyzing a Trickbot Infection